-Auckland Transport is proposing to make an Election Signs Bylaw to provide for a consistent set of controls for election signs and an integrated system of determining sites for the display of election signs across all of Auckland, for parliamentary and local authority elections.
+Auckland Transport has made an Election Signs Bylaw to provide for a consistent set of controls for election signs and an integrated system of determining sites for the display of election signs across all of Auckland, for parliamentary and local authority elections.

-The proposed bylaw sets out provisions to regulate election signs to be displayed on specified public sites, on vehicles and on private sites.
-This bylaw will replace a variety of provisions to the display of election signs that were put in place across Auckland by the previous legacy councils.
-The controls in the proposed bylaw will be similar to those in the legacy bylaws.
+The bylaw sets out provisions to regulate election signs to be displayed on specified public sites, on vehicles and on private sites.
+This bylaw replaces a variety of provisions for the display of election signs that were put in place across Auckland by the previous legacy councils.

 The main purpose of the bylaw is to ensure that safety issues are considered and amenity values are retained when candidates erect election signs.
 The aim is to provide certainty for candidates, political parties and the public by having a consistent set of controls for the display of election signs on public sites, private sites and on vehicles.